Prague, Vienna, and Budapest: Best Central Europe Itinerary for 7 Days

-This Central Europe itinerary includes the storied capital cities of Prague, Vienna and Budapest for 7 days of castles, cathedrals and museums.
+This Central Europe itinerary includes the storied capital cities of Prague, Vienna, and Budapest for 7 days of castles, cathedrals, and museums.

 From imperial palaces with opulent gardens and fountains to hilltop fortresses overlooking the Danube River, Central Europe is steeped in heritage and culture.
 But with so many grand cities and postcard-perfect towns to explore, it can be hard to know where to start.
-This 7 day Central Europe itinerary shows you how to spend one week in Budapest, Prague and Vienna, three historic capitals filled with grand cathedrals, cobbled streets, and concert halls that still echo with the tunes of Mozart and Beethoven.

 The majority of your trip will be devoted to the landmarks in these famous locales, perfect for a first visit to the region, but read closely for some hidden gems and day-trip ideas if you need a break from the crowds.